 Directions to the parking lot

-Click Directions in the "P" (Parking Lot 10) marker on the map for more information and directions.
+Click Directions in the "P" (Day Use Parking Lot 10) marker on the map for more information and directions.
 Click on the bicycle marks for some trail section names. (zoom in on the map [+] or click the link just below the map for a closer view)

 Maintain Trails?
 Help Us!

-We can use your help building these NEW trails.
+Rangers do not fully maintain the trails.
+We can use your help building and maintaining these trails.
 Trail work is more rewarding than you expect!
 Find out how you can help, send e-mail to Trails at SWAMPClub dot org.